henrikstengaard/hstwb-installer/README.md

 4. Type 1 and enter to select 8gb image.
 5. Type "test.hdf" and press enter.
 6. Type 3 and enter to go back to main menu.
-7. Type 2 and enter to enter configure workbench menu.
-8. If Workbench Adf Path is already configured goto step 11.
-9. Type 2 and enter to select change workbench adf path.
-10. Type path to directory with workbench adf files and press enter.
-11. Type 3 and enter to select workbench adf set.
-12. Type 1 to select Cloanto Amiga Forever 2016 workbench adf set or type 2 to select Custom workbench set.
-13. Type 4 and enter to go back to main menu.
-14. Type 3 and enter to enter configure kickstart menu.
-15. If Kickstart Rom Path is already configured goto step 18.
-16. Type 2 and enter to select change kickstart rom path.
-17. Type path to directory with kickstart rom files and press enter.
-18. Type 3 and enter to select kickstart rom set.
-19. Type 1 to select Cloanto Amiga Forever 2016 kickstart rom set or type 2 to select Custom kickstart rom.
-20. Type 4 and enter to go back to main menu.
-21. If WinUAE Path is already configured goto step 21.
-22. Type 5 and enter to enter change winuae menu.
-23. Type 1 and enter to select change winuae path.
-24. Type path to winuae.exe and press enter.
-25. Type 6 and enter run installer, wait for WinUAE to complete installation process.
+7. Type 6 and enter run installer, wait for WinUAE to complete installation process.
-26. Press any key to continue.
+8. Press enter to continue.
-27. Type 8 and enter to exit.
+9. Type 8 and enter to exit.

 **Manual using run script**